FixIt-App/FixIt-Vagrant/README.md

 + Vagrant (1.9.3)

-Once you have the previous software installed locally in your computer, run the following commands to get the servers going
+Once you have the previous software installed locally in your computer, run the following commands to get the servers going.
+If you don't hava experience using vagrant, jump to the detailed steps section.

 _**1. Clone the FixIt-Vagrant Project**_
 ```